BookWorm-Github/BookWorm/FutureStuff.md

 - Comment/Note sections (like Google Docs comment) that can note down highlighted sections and allow you to make comments on them.
 Comments and highlighted text will remain when the user returns to the webpages.

+- Each window should be color coded depending on if the window is for productivity, entertainment or Urgent
+   - TYPE Urgent: such as private documents need to be done.... this way if a window is urgent and is stays open for more than a customized time limit, we can do some sort of desktop notification to tell them?
+   - TYPE productivity: Should also tell the user to stay on task if user is opening tabs for a window meant for studying.
+   - TYPE recreational: Try to put a timer on the amount of time spent on that window.
+   QUESTION: How to encourage users to open different TYPES of windows/album to follow suit to that window? ie not opening instagram or watching youtube content for entertainment in a produtivity window?
+   - Notification is key, a pop up window?
+We could even censor it out, create a DANGER tab making the user aware its distracting but can click on a link to proceed.
+   - each color corresponds to a different TYPE, user can customize their own fav themes with it as well(not necessary this part).

 - **portfolio homepage** that is customizable, holds albums of webpages that users would like to save.
 The homepage also displays the most recent user-designated keywords and highlighted notes so that when the user returns to it, they can refresh their memory with the key terms they highlighted as well as the notes and websites that they last went to (along with clickable link to the webpage).
 The homepage contains also a todo list of the key things the user needs to do or questions the user seeks an answer to.

 In portfolio homepage there will be: